Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Soft, tender and deliciously spiced, these quick and easy Banana Muffins are perfect for using up ripe bananas.
 Try them with walnuts or chocolate chips!

-Try these One Bowl Pumpkin Muffins next.
+Try these One Bowl Pumpkin Muffins or this Best Banana Bread Recipe next.

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!